When marketing your B2B SaaS product, more often than not companies call their solution a platform. Here's what to consider as potential downsides.

 The pricing page is the place on your website where prospects make the final decision.
 Help them choose.
 Visitors coming to the pricing page should be able to pick one plan instantly.
 Simplify the process by making it super easy for them to identify the one option that fits all their needs.

-Don't put unnecessary exit doors.
-One very old trick is to minimize navigation options or exit doors to avoid distraction on transaction pages that lead to the person leaving the page.
-An A/B test could be a good exercise to try this thesis with your own website visitors.
+Something to avoid when building your pricing page is providing the visitor with unnecessary exit doors.
+One very old trick is to minimize navigation options or exit doors to avoid distractions on transaction pages that lead to the person leaving the page.
+An A/B test could be a good exercise to test this hypothesis with your own website visitors.